(Effective: April 14, 2013)

 The Health Insurance Portability and Accountability Act (HIPAA) is a federally mandated law.
-It provides guidelines to health care providers about the privacy of your medical information and requires us to inform you of our privacy policies.
+It provides guidelines to health care Physicians and APCs about the privacy of your medical information and requires us to inform you of our privacy policies.

 This privacy notice, provided by Prairie Cardiovascular Consultants, Ltd. (Prairie), is to inform our patients, in compliance with the HIPAA law, about the uses and/or disclosures and rights pertaining to their medical information.
 You may be asked to acknowledge in writing your receipt of this notice.

 An audio version of the Notice of Privacy Practices is available at 217-757-6585.